U.S. flag

 Rotator Cuff Syndrome

+Rotator cuff syndrome (RCS) describes a spectrum of clinical pathology ranging from minor injuries such as acute rotator cuff tendinitis to advanced/chronic rotator cuff tendinopathy and degenerative conditions.
 Rotator cuff injuries represent a common cause of shoulder pain.
 The rotator cuff tendons, particularly the supraspinatus tendon, are uniquely susceptible to the compressive forces of subacromial impingement.
-Improper athletic technique, poor posture, poor conditioning, and failure of the subacromial bursa to protect the supporting tendons results in a progressive injury from acute inflammation, to calcification, to degenerative thinning, and finally to a tendon tear (see Image.
-Rotator Cuff Tear).
+Improper athletic technique, poor posture, poor conditioning, and failure of the subacromial bursa to protect the supporting tendons result in a progressive injury from acute inflammation, to calcification, to degenerative thinning, and finally to a tendon tear (see Image.
+Rotator Cuff Tear).[1][6][7][8]

-Rotator cuff (RC) Tendonitis/Tendinosis
+Rotator Cuff Tendonitis/Tendinosis

 Shoulder Impingement